Araceli Ardón

-Araceli Ardon (born January 21, 1958) is a Mexican writer from Santiago de Querétaro, Querétaro.
+Araceli Ardón (born January 21, 1958) is a Mexican writer from Santiago de Querétaro, Querétaro.

 Life and education

-Although Ardón’s family is from Querétaro, she was born in San Miguel de Allende, Guanajuato.
+Although Ardón's family is from Querétaro, she was born in San Miguel de Allende, Guanajuato.
 This is because her parents there went to start a business, catering to foreigners living there, but it did not succeed.
 The family returned and Ardón studied primary school at Plancarte, where her teacher would regularly take students into the surrounding fields for lessons in biology and botany.
 She attended high school at Prepa en la Universidad.